crystalidea/qt6windows7/README.md

-This is Qt 6.8.0 **qtbase module** backport that runs on Windows 7/8.
-The repository contains patched source files from the qtbase module.
+This repository provides a backport of the Qt 6.8.0 qtbase module, tailored for compatibility with Windows 7 and 8.
+It contains patched source files from the qtbase module, along with some additional required files.
+To apply the backport, simply copy the contents of the src folder into your qtbase/src directory, replacing the existing files.

-Approach is based on this [forum thread](https://forum.qt.io/topic/133002/qt-creator-6-0-1-and-qt-6-2-2-running-on-windows-7/60) but better: many improvements amongst important fallbacks to default Qt 6 behaviour when running on newer Windows.
+This approach builds upon the methodology discussed in [forum thread](https://forum.qt.io/topic/133002/qt-creator-6-0-1-and-qt-6-2-2-running-on-windows-7/60) but offers significant enhancements, including important fallbacks to the default Qt 6 behavior when running on newer versions of Windows.

+You have two options for compiling Qt:

-- After replacing qtbase source files with the patched ones from this repository, you can compile Qt yourself using compiler and build options you need.
+- Compile it yourself using your preferred compiler and build options.
-- You can use our [compile_win.pl](https://github.com/crystalidea/qt-build-tools/tree/master/6.8.0) build script (uses Visual C++ 2022 with OpenSSL 3.0.13 statically linked)
+- Use our [compile_win.pl](https://github.com/crystalidea/qt-build-tools/tree/master/6.8.0) build script, which utilizes Visual C++ 2022 and includes OpenSSL 3.0.13 statically linked.

-- You can download our [prebuild Qt dlls](https://github.com/crystalidea/qt6windows7/releases) which also have Qt Designer binary for demonstration
+Alternatively, you can download our [prebuild Qt dlls](https://github.com/crystalidea/qt6windows7/releases), which also include the Qt Designer binary for demonstration purposes.

 **Qt 6.8.0 designer running on Windows 7**: